xavieraiden/obhostb/content/Composite Generational Machine Learning.md

 # Conclusion (TLDR)
 Composite Generational Machine Learning will allow for large changes to the model even late in its training by having a subset of each generation's population do more than just have changes meant for fine tuning.

+### Is it my idea?
+I have no damn clue!
+I am unsure if this is actually my original idea, maybe someone else has thought of or done this before, but as far as I am aware it is not in mainstream use as I have never seen it used anywhere.